aws-samples/aws-bookstore-demo-app/README.md

 * Serverless web application – Amazon CloudFront and Amazon S3 provide a globally-distributed application.

 You can choose to customize the template to create your own bookstore, modify it to make a different type of store, or change it to make a completely different type of web application.

+The AWS Bookstore Demo App is built on-top of **AWS Full-Stack Template** (available at https://github.com/awslabs/aws-full-stack-template), which provides the foundational services, components, and plumbing needed to get a basic web application up and running.
+Users can build on top of AWS Full-Stack Template to create any application they envision, whether a travel booking tool, a blog, or another web app.
+This AWS Bookstore Demo App is just one example of what you can create using AWS Full-Stack Template.

 &nbsp;